sacastroc/sacastroc.github.io/about.md

 permalink: /about/
 ---

-Personal web page, just for share some experiences and show some proyects.
+Personal web page, just for share some experiences and show some projects.

 Student from National University of Colombia.
 Live in Bogota.